rudenoise/rudenoiseSite/md/2016-review.md

 Writing this I realise that I have managed to do quite a lot of exploration and experimentation.
-I had thought that I don't really have enough time to get anything significant done, outside regular work and family life.
+I had thought that I don't really have enough time to get anything significant done (outside regular work and family life).
 Adding it all up that doesn't appear to be the case.

 I wasn't depressed the whole time, just when thinking about my